tgjohnst/pihole-guide/README.md

 To understand how the PiHole works, let's dive into what DNS (Domain Name Service) actually means.
 You're familiar with accessing websites websites by their URL (universal resource locator, e.g. www.google.com) but, under the hood, devices on a network (like the internet) identify themselves using a numeric IP address (e.g. 123.123.12.3) which is used to send and receive traffic to/from that device.
 DNS is a system that translates URLs into IP addresses so that you don't have to remember the numeric IP for every person/website you want to connect to - see this [comic](https://howdns.works/) or [wikipedia article](https://en.wikipedia.org/wiki/Domain_Name_System) for more details.

-Usually, when your computer wants to contact a website (or server, or ad, or tracker), it sends a DNS request to your internet service provider to tell it where to find what it's looking for.
+Usually, when your computer wants to contact a website (or server, or ad, or tracker), it sends a DNS request to your internet service provider to ask it where to find the content it's looking for.
 Once you set up a PiHole, it will act as a middleman between you and that translator, forwarding along good requests and blocking any requests that you've blacklisted (ads, etc.).

 ##The Quick Summary